Programming-Notes-all-languages/C-Notes/Selection Statements/Readme.md

     <a>For many years, C did not have a type Boolean unlike C++; however, boolean values came to C in the library called <a><</a>stdbool.h<a>></a></a>
   </li>
   <li>
     <a>Boolean values have either a true or a false value.
-The integer representation of true and false are as follows: true has any nonzero value and false has the value 0</a>
+The integer representations of true and false are as follows: true has any nonzero value and false has the value 0</a>
   </li>
   <li>
     <a>A common use for boolean values is to create flags, variables that are often of type boolean that control the flow of a program.
 Flags will hold the value of true or false and are often used in if/else if expressions</a>